Adiós Nonino: Notable uses

-The piece was played at the royal wedding of Willem-Alexander of the Netherlands and his consort Máxima Zorreguieta in homage to her Argentinian roots.
+On 2 February 2002, the piece was played at the royal wedding of Willem-Alexander of the Netherlands and his consort Máxima Zorreguieta, in homage to her Argentinian roots.

 The music has been used by several prominent figure skaters for their programs.
 Chen Lu used it as her short program music in the 1997–98 figure skating season, which included her 1998 Winter Olympics bronze medal performance.
 The 2010 and 2018 Olympic Champions, Canadian ice dancers Tessa Virtue and Scott Moir used the piece for their free dance for the 2004–05 season, making them winning the silver medal at the 2005 World Junior Figure Skating Championships.
 Jeffrey Buttle used it as his short program music for the 2006–07 and 2007–08 figure skating seasons, which included his 2008 World Championship win.
 The 2010 Olympic champion Yuna Kim also used this piece as her free skate music for the 2013–14 figure skating season, which included her 2014 Winter Olympics silver medal performance.
-Alena Kostornaia used this piece as her short program music for the 2017-18 figure skating season, which included her silver medal finishes at the 2017–18 Grand Prix of Figure Skating Final and the 2018 World Junior Figure Skating Championships.
+Alena Kostornaia used this piece as her short program music for the 2017–18 figure skating season, which included her silver medal finishes at the 2017–18 Grand Prix of Figure Skating Final and the 2018 World Junior Figure Skating Championships.